shepherliu/multichain-cloud/README.md

 We use smart contract as the file manager to store the file indexs, and we build an nft contract called Web3NFT, that is cool and representative to the future.

+To keep the high quality of the NFTs, the total supply has a limit of max 15000, and the max number of one user can mint is set to 10.
+And we will also disbale the mint and claim function for users who got more than 1000 unlikes about their NFTs.
+Thus people should burn their low quality NFTs and mint high quality NFTs instead.

 ***How it runs***: